Super Bowl Betting Odds in Colorado

-Their first appearance was at Super Bowl XII when they beat the favored Cowboys.
+Their first appearance was at Super Bowl XII in 1978 when they were beat by the favored Cowboys.
 Then a run of three defeats in four years between 1987 and 1990 saw Broncos’ fans wondering if they’d ever win the contest.

 Their only other appearance was in 2014 when the favored Broncos suffered a heavy defeat to the Seattle Seahawks.